Data-Driven Certification of Neural Networks with Random Input Noise: Formulating the Certificate

 \subsection{Optimizing the Bound}

 From Proposition \ref{prop: lower_bound_from_epsilon-cover}, we know that $\epsilon$-covers constitute good choices of the surrogate output set $\hat{\mathcal{Y}}$ used to compute the approximate robustness level.
-This is because the random output $Y=f(X)$ of the neural network is guaranteed to have safety level at least $\hat{r}(\hat{\mathcal{Y}})$ with high probability.
-However, it is entirely possible that the choice of $\epsilon$-cover results in $\hat{r}(\hat{\mathcal{Y}})<0$, even when the network is probabilistically robust, meaning that $\bar{r}(\epsilon)\ge 0$.
-In this case, the approximate robustness level fails to issue a high-probability certificate for the safety of the random output $Y=f(X)$, despite $\hat{\mathcal{Y}}$ being able to localize it.
+This is because the random output $Y=f(X)$ is guaranteed to have safety level at least $\hat{r}(\hat{\mathcal{Y}})$ with high probability.
+However, it is entirely possible that the choice of $\epsilon$-cover results in $\hat{r}(\hat{\mathcal{Y}})<0$, even when the network is probabilistically robust.
+In this case, $\hat{r}(\hat{\mathcal{Y}})$ fails to issue a high-probability certificate for the safety of the random output $Y=f(X)$, despite $\hat{\mathcal{Y}}$ being able to localize it.